oipwg/n-oip/README.md

 You'll need to generate your own API key to provide a secure connection between the `n-oip` application and `fcoin`.
 You can generate this key however you'd like, but it is advised that it is unique and long enough that it is hard to guess.
 Once you have generated a key, store it in the `fcoin.conf` file, in the `HTTP` section at the bottom of the file (Ensure that you remove the # before it to un-comment it).

+In order for the `n-oip` application to have access to this key also, you'll need to create a new `.env` file inside the `n-oip` folder, with a single item in it, `apiKey=$YOURSECUREAPIKEY`, of course replacing $YOURSECUREAPIKEY with the key you created.

 ## Start the API server

 Start the `n-oip` application with the command `npm run api`, which will start both `fcoin`, and the api server itself.
 You can also use `npm run dev`, the only difference being the level of logging that `fcoin` provides.